Home

 Construction of fabric:

 Your fabric should be a solid colour and any patterns should be woven in as part of the construction.
 Printed patterns will reject the dye and are unsuitable.
-Your fabrics should be in sound condition including the seams; all fabric edges must be overlocked, as any raw edges will fray.
+Your fabrics should be in sound condition including the seams and zips; all fabric edges must be overlocked, as any raw edges will fray.
 Any tears or frays may become worse in the process.
 Please repair your fabrics before sending them to us.
 Dyeing one-off domestic items is different from dyeing commercial batches of new products.
 Domestic items can be of variable age, quality of fabric and we cannot know what previous treatments they have been subjected to.
 It is not normally possible to tell if any chemical treatment or light damage has severely weakened the fabric.
 Badly faded areas may accept new dye differently and may not give a completely level result although it should be substantially better than the faded original.
 If your fabrics appear sound the risk is generally very small but you should be aware of it.
 Please refer to our Know your fabrics page for more detail about different fabric types.
 Fabrics with metal attachments other than zippers may be unsuitable.
 Sewing threads and zip tapes are often made of polyester and are likely to remain the original shade.
 These are often not visible in use but sometimes the sewing thread can be seen on hems for example.
 If you have much exposed sewing thread we suggest you try to choose a new shade which is not too great a contrast from the original.

 Shrinkage:

 It is possible there may be some shrinkage depending on the fabric type.
 Our process is designed to minimise the risk but there is no test we can make to assess the risk beforehand.
 The risk may be greater if your covers are labelled dry clean only or have never been washed.
 100% cotton or linen covers extremely rarely shrink too much to be used happily in the new colour.
+See our money back guarantee

 Preparation:

 You do not need to clean your fabrics before sending them to us.
 Some fading or stains are not usually a problem although we cannot guarantee they will be entirely eliminated.
 We clean your fabrics and strip the original shade as part of our preparation for dyeing.
+In a small number of cases the standard strip process is unable to remove enough of the old dye to achieve the new shade.
+We then have the option to carry out a special strip process at an additional cost but this is optional and we would discuss it with you beforehand.

 New or unused covers: We advise you to fit new covers to check they are the correct size before sending them in for dyeing.
 It has been known for the retailer to supply the wrong size covers as spares or replacements.